 Analytical data ingested from unified systems provides key insights into operations, helping teams more quickly identify anomalies, and can also assist in triggering specific workflows or processes to strengthen security.

 One example of this access control technology trend is using rules to trigger lockdowns, alarms or alerts following a specified access control event.
-This type of automation can be crucial in minimizing damages in the event of an emergency, but it also just as effective in helping teams more effectively triage daily incidents, such as lockouts or doors left ajar.
+This type of automation can be crucial in minimizing damages in an emergency.
+Still, it is also just as effective in helping teams more effectively triage daily incidents, such as lockouts or doors left ajar.

-Multi-factor authentication, or MFA, is growing in popularity due to the increased security and reliability it offers.
-As cyber crime and hacking become more advanced, traditional methods of protecting data and physical assets are no longer sufficient.
-MFA required multiple levels of authentication prior to allowing access, making it more difficult for unauthorized users to gain entry, either to buildings or networks.
+Multi-factor authentication, or MFA, is becoming more popular due to its increased security and reliability.
+As cybercrime and hacking become more advanced, traditional methods of protecting data and physical assets are no longer sufficient.
+MFA requires multiple levels of authentication before allowing access, making it more difficult for unauthorized users to gain entry, either to buildings or networks.

-As an access control technology trend, MFA takes the form of requiring users to present multiple credentials at an entry.
-In mobile applications, users may need to use FaceID or their passcode to unlock their phone, as well as use an app to request an unlock.
+As an access control technology trend, MFA requires users to present multiple credentials at an entry.
+In mobile applications, users may need to use FaceID or their passcode to unlock their phone and an app to request an unlock.

-Many companies are also choosing to add PIN codes or key cards to mobile authentication in a multi-layered approach to securing high-risk areas.
-However, if your access control readers cannot support both credential types, you’ll need to install multiple devices at the door.
-If you’re looking to adopt this 2023 access control technology trend for your business, opt for providers that have multi-technology readers, so you only have to install a single edge device.
+Many companies also add PIN codes or key cards to mobile authentication in a multi-layered approach to securing high-risk areas.
+However, if your access control readers cannot support both credential types, you must install multiple devices at the door.
+If you’re looking to adopt this 2024 access control technology trend for your business, opt for providers with multi-technology readers so you only have to install a single-edge device.

-Cloud-based security and access control solutions are scalable since they afford organizations the opportunity to control multiple sites from a central location, enabling them to respond faster and more accurately to any breaches.
-Cloud applications also empower security teams to be able to monitor and process data from all their sites and locations in one place, making multi-site access management more efficient.
+Cloud-based security and access control solutions are scalable since they allow organizations to control multiple sites from a central location, enabling them to respond faster and more accurately to any breaches.
+Cloud applications also empower security teams to monitor and process data from all their sites and locations in one place, making multi-site access management more efficient.

 However, implementing cloud-native solutions isn’t always the right fit.
-Some industries require on-premise servers for more stringent security oversight, while others simply cannot afford to rip and replace their existing infrastructure.
+Some industries require on-premise servers for more stringent security oversight, while others cannot afford to rip and replace their existing infrastructure.
 In these instances, hybrid cloud systems are becoming more prevalent.
-Businesses can use cloud data storage, real-time activity alerts and remote monitoring by connecting existing devices to cloud-connected software.
+Businesses can use cloud data storage, real-time activity alerts, and remote monitoring by connecting existing devices to cloud-connected software.

 With the explosion of video doorbell devices for residential markets, it was only a matter of time before commercial properties wanted in on the trend.
-That’s why all-in-one devices are also on our list of 2023 access control trends.
-Instead of having to install four different devices just to keep entries secure, property owners are looking for ways to get more bang for their edge-device buck.
+That’s why all-in-one devices are also on our 2024 access control trends list.
+Instead of installing four different devices just to keep entries secure, property owners are looking for ways to get more bang for their edge-device buck.

 As discussed earlier, remote management is an access control trend that’s only gaining traction, and this type of technology can offer better visibility and quicker control over commercial spaces and offices, plus greater convenience for daily users and visitors.

-So, as the world continues to adapt and change around us as a result of reaction to specific trends and security concerns, what are the future access control technology trends for 2023, and what do industry experts think will be the biggest challenge in the future of physical security?
+So, as the world continues to adapt and change around us as a result of the reaction to specific trends and security concerns, what are the future access control technology and physical security trends for 2024, and what do industry experts think will be the biggest challenge in the future of physical security?

-When it comes to access control trends, 2023 can be summed up with the adage “less is more.”
-From developing more powerful multi-technology devices, to investing in unified systems, future access control technology will be designed to support a number of varying functions and capabilities simultaneously.
+Regarding access control trends, 2024 can be summed up with the adage “less is more.”
+From developing more powerful multi-technology devices to investing in unified systems, future access control technology will be designed to support several varying functions and capabilities simultaneously.
 However, businesses still want feature-rich systems that leverage deep learning and AI technology to help them streamline operations, automate processes and strengthen security – all at the same time.

-It’s also highly likely that more and more providers adopt open technologies so that products can integrate easily with other systems.
-Because unification is a top 2023 security trend, experts expect to see more previously disparate systems being brought together to offer holistic security solutions.
+It’s also highly likely that more and more providers will adopt open technologies to integrate products easily with other systems.
+Because unification is a top 2024 security trend, experts expect to see more previously disparate systems combined to offer holistic security solutions.

 Our video security experts can help you implement the right security system for your business.